st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

 # Building Asuswrt-Merlin [John's fork] on Artix (Arch-Linux fork)

 ---- tested with 374.43_52E3j9527 ----
+Following packages are needed for building  Asuswrt-Merlin [John's fork] on Artix: make, gcc, which, autoconf, automake, pkgconf, patch, bison, flex, cmake, rpcsvc-proto, gperf, python, intltool, re2c and gtk-doc

+The precompiled 32-bit host-tools of Asuswrt-Merlin [John's fork] need also following packages: lib32-glibc, lib32-gcc-libs and lib32-zlib (Therefore, don't forget to uncomment the lines of the "Multilib" and the "lib32" section in /etc/pacman.conf).

+For generating/editing Artix-specific patches installing of package diffutils should be helpful.
+If you are working with Artix or Arch Linux on wsl2/Windows then you should also install the nano package or you can use a smart editor on Windows (like Notepad++).

+It is recommended to use Artix on wsl2/Windows or as a VM (for both approaches there is a manual in this repo) without (!) any desktop environment or unneeded packages, to keep the needed patches as low as possible.
+Any additional package, like graphical environments, can make build process more complicate, as execectables on Artix/Arch Linux are build with shared libs, which can mislead the building tools within the Asuswrt-Merlin [John's fork] sources, at worst.

 For building asuswrt-merlin on Artix, first clone asuswrt-Merlin (Johns fork) repo (https://github.com/john9527/asuswrt-merlin) into your HOME directory.